iamcarrico/the-wild-west-of-media-performance/slides/plan/plan.md

 ## The Plan

 Note: So, what was the plan of attack?
 What did we do?
-We looked for the big easy wins first, then pealed back the (onion) layers to find the harder wins where we can.

-Onions.
-Layers.
-This was totally Jason's idea to write that.
+Also, this is Steve McQueen from the amazing 1963 hit, `The Great Escape`.
+You should watch this film.